Smokey Mexican Beef Wedges

 - Tomato Salsa OR Sweet Chilli Sauce

-- Preheat oven to 200°C. Cut each potato in half lengthways, then cut each half in half lengthways again, and then cut each half in half lengthways again until you have 8 wedges.
-(Make sure they are about the same thickness and size).
+- On a chopping board, cut each potato in half lengthways, then cut each half in half again, and then each piece in half again so you end up with 8 wedges.
+Arrange in a single layer on prepared baking sheet or tray.